LewisResearchGroup/ProteomicsQC/README.md

 ## Technology stack

 The server uses `docker-compose` to spin off multiple containers and is ready to be scaled up.
+The web server and the celery workers use a shared file system with a defined folder structure as the datalake, where all input and output files are collected.
+In addition to the standard output files a clean version of the data is stored in parquet format for fast read and parallel processing of the generated results.

 ![](./docs/img/technology-stack.png 'The technology stack used by the proteomics pipeline server.')

+A dashboard based on Plotly/Dash is used to present quality control metrics as well as insights into protein identification and quantification.